 Xcel will not allow a gas line to be stubbed in front of the meter or within 12” of the high-pressure gas service line coming up out of the ground which goes into the regulator and then into the meter.
 Be aware that Xcel’s service gas line could have 150# of pressure or more so stay completely away from it.
 Always trench to the opposite side of the gas meter where Xcel’s service line is coming up which means 99% of the time the trench should be on the right side.
 Remember the closer the trench comes to the house the closer the riser can come up next to the house which means a much better-looking piping connection at the meter.

 This is an example of an incorrect trench location with the correct location drawn in red.
-Above is WRONG, WE CANNOT pipe to the high-pressure side where XCEL’s line comes out of the ground.
+This is WRONG, WE CANNOT pipe to the high-pressure side where Xcel’s line comes out of the ground.
 Tie In should look more like the picture below.

-Correct location of trench for the tie-in at the meter
+Correct location of the trench for the tie-in at the meter

 If an additional stub has to be in line with the main trench then the trench needs to be widened at least one foot for at least 6’ allowing for a horizontal tee, a 90-degree elbow, and a riser to be installed.